microsoft/X-Mem/src/README.md

                                 traffic-generating threads used in throughput
                                 and loaded latency benchmarks.
 A chunk is the size of each memory access in a benchmark.
-                                Allowed values: 32, 64, 128, and 256.
-If no
+                                Allowed values: 32, 64, 128, and 256
+                                (platform-dependent).
+If no chunk sizes
-                                chunk sizes specified, use 64-bit chunks by default.
+                                specified, use the native platform chunks by default.
 Note that some chunk sizes may not be supported on some hardware.
 32-bit chunks are not compatible with random-access patterns;
                                 these combinations of settings will be skipped if they occur.
-DEFAULT: 64
+DEFAULT: 64 on 64-bit systems, 32 on 32-bit systems.
     -e, --extension             Run an X-Mem extension defined by the user at build time.
 The integer argument specifies a single unique extension.
 This option may be